himu004/netflix-clone/Readme.md

 -- This project is netflix clone using only HTML, CSSS and JavaScript

--- I made this for tutorial purposes
+-- I Made This For Tutorial Purposes